Hekstra-Lab/mdtools/README.md

 # Installation

-It is recommended to use the Anaconda distribution for Python 3.6.
 These scripts and libraries will make use of the following packages:
 * OpenMM
 * MDTraj